The Beneteau Oceanis 331 Sailboat: Specs, Performance Analysis & Cruising Characteristics

-The Beneteau Oceanis 331 Clipper is a voluminous, user-friendly coastal cruiser that punches above its weight in terms of interior accommodation.
+Key Takeaways: The Beneteau Oceanis 331 is a voluminous, user-friendly coastal cruiser that punches above its weight in terms of interior accommodation.
 While not a greyhound in light airs due to its conservative sail plan and substantial wetted surface area, it offers a predictable, stiff, and forgiving ride.
 It is ideally suited for couples or small families seeking a reliable "turn-key" yacht with a focus on comfort and ease of handling over raw offshore speed.
-Whether opting for the standard fin or the versatile lifting keel, the 331 remains a pragmatic choice for coastal exploration.
+Whether opting for the standard 331 or the upgraded Clipper version, this model remains a pragmatic choice for coastal exploration.

 Beneteau Oceanis 331 Clipper at anchorA Beneteau Oceanis 331 Clipper